remix-run/remix/docs/start/tutorial.md

 👉 **Every time you see this it means you need to do something in the app!**

 The rest is just there for your information and deeper understanding.

+💡 While following the tutorial, you will get some Typescript errors, but everything is handled and explained in the following paragraphs.
+So if you hate errors (just like us) and immediately try to fix them, don't lose your time and just read a bit more to make sense of it.

 Let's get to it.

 ## Setup